-Program model: Probation violator caseload, modified from Hawaii's Opportunity Probation with Enforcement
+Program model: Probation violator caseload, modeled after Hawaii's Opportunity Probation with Enforcement (HOPE) program

-(HOPE) program

 Need for ARI in Cook County: Cook County jail annual admissions have exceeded 75,000 per year since 1991.
 Since 2000 at least half of all individuals convicted of felonies and sentenced to prison from Cook County were convicted of the least serious felony crimes.
-This ARI program aims to divert non-violent probation violators from IDOC, providing increased supervision and services to improve compliance with probation conditions and to promote positive behavioral changes.
+This ARI program aims to divert non-violent offenders with a history of non-compliance at probation from the Illinois Department of Corrections (IDOC), providing increased supervision and services to improve compliance with probation conditions and to promote positive behavioral changes.

-Evidence-based/promising practices in use: LSI-R assessment, cognitive behavioral therapy, intensive probation supervision with services, HOPE program
+Evidence-based/promising practices in use: Level of Service Inventory-Revised (LSI-R) assessment, intensive probation supervision with services, cognitive behavioral therapy, Thinking for a Change, swift sanctions and incentives, trauma-based treatment, Seeking Safety, HOPE program